DATA-606-SPRING-2022/David_DATA606/README.md

 * Field layout changes within each city over time
 * Cities each track different data elements
 * Significant number of nulls in data fields impacting usefulness
+* Joining disparate datasets (for example, micromobility data with weather data)
 * Sheer volume of data, resulting in long processing times, and exceedingly high demands on computer resources

 To help overcome these challenges, various helper functions were implemented.
 Also, after exploratory data analysis, data was further pre-aggregated with only the features selected.